qiwi/masker/README.md

 ## Design
 ### Middleware
-The masker bases on the middleware pattern: it takes some data and pushes it forward the `pipeline`.
+The masker bases on [the middleware pattern](https://www.google.com/search?q=middleware+pattern+javascript): it takes a piece of data and pushes it forward the `pipeline`.
 The output of each `pipe` is the input for the next one.
 Each pipe is a dual interface data processor:
 ```ts
 export interface IMaskerPipe {